ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 mkdir geneF
 ```

-Now we can move the photos using wildcards:
+Now we can move the genes using wildcards:

 ```bash